Stourbridge Town Hall: History

 On 29 January 1894, the statesman, Joseph Chamberlain, made an important speech at the town hall in which he was highly critical of the government of William Gladstone: Gladstone was compelled to resign in March 1894.
 After significant population growth, largely associated with the glass making industry, the town became an urban district in late 1894.
 One of the founders of the Labour Party, Keir Hardie, made a speech at the town hall on 1 November 1913 during which he referred to the importance of women's suffrage.
 The town went on to become a municipal borough with the town hall as its headquarters in 1914.

-The town hall became a popular music venue in the 1960s hosting performers including rock bands such as The Hollies in July 1965, The Who in May 1966 and The Yardbirds in July 1966.
+The town hall continued to be used as a public venue and concert performers included the contralto singer, Kathleen Ferrier, who made an appearance on 6 March 1947.
+It remained a popular music venue in the 1960s hosting performers including rock bands such as The Hollies in July 1965, The Who in May 1966 and The Yardbirds in July 1966.
 It continued to serve as the headquarters of the local municipal borough council for much of the 20th century but ceased to be the local seat of government when the enlarged Dudley Metropolitan Borough Council was formed in 1974.
 The locally-born singer, Lyndsie Holland, was a regular performer in Gilbert and Sullivan operettas in the building in the 1980s.
 In November 2019, Dudley Council invited proposals from local community groups who were interested in taking over the management of the town hall.